 What are we monitoring?

-Toronto and Region Conservation (TRCA) monitors mosquito populations in natural wetlands and stormwater management ponds on our properties throughout the summer.
+Toronto and Region Conservation Authority (TRCA) monitors mosquito populations in natural wetlands and stormwater management ponds on our properties throughout the summer.
 The data collected are used to identify sites that contain a large number of mosquito larvae that are capable of transmitting West Nile Virus as biting adults.
 These sites are identified as hot spots and followed up with appropriate management actions.
 This program complements West Nile Virus vector source reduction activities carried out by our Regional Health partners on municipal properties.
 In addition to monitoring, the program includes public education and collaboration with Regional Health units.
 Concerns raised by citizens or staff are addressed through TRCA’s Standing Water Complaint Procedure.

 What Are The Data Telling Us?